Hamburger

 Third-party approval

-No requirement to lodge employment contract with, or get approval from, any third party.
+No requirement to lodge employment contract with, or get approval from, any 3rd party (other than the express or implied consent of at least 1 parent for workers aged 16 or 17).
 A copy of the work regulations and their annexes, as well as any modification of the work regulations and/or their annexes, must be sent to the labor authorities.

 Brazil